Meyer Intelligence Request briefing

 Confirmed

-Attributable public records or directly observable activity establish the fact pattern.
+Attributable records or directly observable activity establish the fact pattern.

 Corroborated

-Independent sources point in the same direction across timing, entity, or market behavior.
+Independent sources point in the same direction across timing, entity, or behavior.

 Open question